moderndatacompany/dataos.info/docs/resources/lens/data_sources/awsredshift.md

 <aside class="callout">

-Once the Lens Resource is applied and all configurations are correctly set up, the Lens model will be deployed.
+- Once the Lens Resource is applied and all configurations are correctly set up, the Lens model will be deployed.
 Upon deployment, a Lens Service is created in the backend, which may take some time to initialize.

-To v**erify whether the Lens Service is running, execute the following command.
-The Service name follows the pattern: `<lens-name>-api`**
+- To verify whether the Lens Service is running, execute the following command.
+The Service name follows the pattern: `<lens-name>-api`

-Ensure Service is active and running before proceeding to the next steps.
+- Ensure Service is active and running before proceeding to the next steps.

 ```bash
 dataos-ctl get -t service -n sales-insights-lens-api -w public